-I picked a purple wool for the snood and then adapted Michelle’s pattern ever so slightly.
+I picked a purple wool for the knitted snood and then adapted Michelle’s pattern ever so slightly.
 I decided to ignore the twisting element and just stitched together the two ends to create the snood.
 I also made my rows 45 stitches long as I wanted something a little wider.
-This meant that I used almost 5 balls of wool and I felt like I was knitting forever – I was actually on Oxford Street looking for wool on the 22nd Dec and then knitting on the 23rd, nothing like cutting it close!
+This meant that I used almost 5 balls of wool and I felt like I was knitting forever.
+Fun fact: I was on Oxford Street buying wool on the 22nd Dec and then knitting on the 23rd, nothing like cutting it close!

 the finished snood